dbt-labs/dbt-core/docs/arch/adr-004-python-model-arch.md

 1. functional tests for the python model, these tests are expected to be inherited in the adapter code to make sure intended functions are met.
 1. Generalizing the names of properties (`sql`, `raw_sql`, `compiled_sql`) for a future where it's not all SQL.
+1. implementation of restrictions have for python model.

-This means adapters will need to implement/modify computing engine specific functions including but not limited to
+Computing engine specific logic should live in adapters, including but not limited to
 - `load_df_function` of how to load a dataframe for a given database resource,
 - `materialize` of how to save a dataframe to table or other materialization formats.
 - some kind of `submit_python` function for submitting python code to compute engine.